 I have this Lodge Square Grill Pan that works great for faux grilling.
 Of course you get extra brownie points for real grilling in December!!

-We don’t own a microwave.
-We tossed it many, many years ago and haven’t looked back.
+If you decide to use tortillas, I have an easy trick to heat them.
+We tossed our microwave many, many years ago and haven’t looked back.
 And even if we did, I’m not sure using it to reheat tortillas is a good thing.
 Wouldn’t it make them all soggy?
 I don’t know but I do know, tortillas can easily be reheated on a regular cast iron skillet using a simple technique and it’s actually pretty simple and quick.
-Before we get to the reheating technique, I wanted to mention that we used these Ezekiel Sprouted Tortillas.
-I prefer these for my family because the sprouting releases phytic acid in the grains making digestion and nutrient assimilation easier on the gut.
-They can be found in Whole Foods or Sprouts Markets and of course in bulk on Amazon.
-Or better yet, go completely grain free and GAPS friendly and make this a Cajun Fish Taco Salad (my choice!).

 Place all tortillas stacked in a dry (no oil) cast iron skillet on medium heat.
 Every 10-15 seconds, switch the tortillas by placing the bottom 3-4 tortillas of the stack to the middle-top of the entire stack.
 This way, the very bottom tortilla is now sandwiched between two cold tortillas heating the one right above it and the one below it.
 Continue with the remaining tortillas until all are heated through.
 You may have to carefully separate the tortillas with your hand but once it starts to warm up, it becomes easier to work with.
 Wrap in a kitchen sack towel to keep warm until ready to eat.